 I bought shares of Facebook yesterday on its opening day on the market after its initial public offering (IPO).
 Well…it was actually more like one single share of Facebook.
 I bought it from OneShare.com where I got one single share framed for my wife.
 Should you buy shares Facebook IPO?

-It all started on Thursday when my wife asked me if I was going to purchase any shares of Facebook on Friday when shares began trading on the public market.
+It all started on Thursday when my wife asked me if I would purchase any shares of Facebook on Friday when shares began trading on the public market.
 My wife and I do not really see eye to eye in most cases about finances and investing.
-She loves the idea of Facebook as a company but does not really care to look at the fundamentals of the company as an investment.
+She loves the idea of Facebook as a company but does not really care to look at the company’s fundamentals as an investment.

 Why Facebook Makes A Poor Investment

 While Facebook may be a great company and website that over 900 million users enjoy using, it also may be a poor investment at these price levels.
 Here are a couple of things to consider when looking at the company’s fundamentals.